ApenkoAnastasia/Data-training/students_accommodation/README.md

 ## Description

-accommodation_students_by_rooms is a Python tool to ...
+students_accommodation is a Python tool to ...
 This utility load data to the MySQL/PostgreSQL database ... ang display the necessary information.
 #### Features